binaryphile/concorde/README.md

     -   global variables are, for the most part, not employed or modified ("\_\_" being one notable exception)

-    -   arguments should be values, not references (with some exceptions)
+    -   arguments should be values, not references to outside variables (with some exceptions)

     -   where references are allowed, they are dereferenced and used as values